 Success and failure of your emergency plan

-Has your organisation recently experienced a real emergency that didn’t go so well?
+Has your organisation recently experienced a real emergency that could have worked a little better?
 Or maybe you would just like to reduce the risk of losing your greatest asset?
-At Syncretic Training Group Pty Ltd our emergency planners have spent many years in this field.
-They are passionate about helping businesses produce real and workable solutions within the emergency plan.
-Above all, there are Australian Standards AS 3745-2010 (AS) which will help guide organisations through the process.
+At STG Fire Safety Training our emergency planners have spent many years in this field and can actively guide you through the process.
+Employee safety and workable solutions are always our goal/s.
+Above all, ensuring that you comply with health and safety standards via AS3745-2010.

-- This document is a great guide but requires experience and passion of the planner to interpret and implement it’s strategies.
+- This document is a great guide but requires an experienced planner to interpret and implement.

 - Hence, an Emergency Plan that mitigates your specific risk can be the difference between an effective recovery and a total loss.